 The Division of Criminal Justice Services (DCJS) provides support to agencies that are participating in the Accreditation Program.
 The following resources are available at no cost.

 Available on this website is a List of Accredited Agencies, many of which have a link that will take you directly to the agency website where you can get information about the agency, the chief law enforcement officer, and general contact information.
 In addition, DCJS Accreditation Program staff can provide the names and contact information for agency program managers upon request.
-Agencies seeking to become accredited are encouraged to use these resources to network with other agencies that have already undergone the process of becoming accredited.
+Agencies seeking to become accredited are encouraged to network with other agencies that have already undergone the process of becoming accredited.
 Staff from accredited agencies understand that the early stages of preparing to become accredited can seem overwhelming and, as such, are willing to provide assistance and guidance in terms of how their agency prepared and what lessons they learned when going through the process themselves.
 Some may go so far as to share their own policies and procedures so that program staff from agencies preparing for accreditation can use them as a reference when developing their own.

 For more information, please contact the DCJS Accreditation Program at (518) 485-1417 or OPS.Accreditation@dcjs.ny.gov.

 The Office of Public Safety also provides training for agency program managers.
 This training focuses on the day-today tasks leading to accreditation and incorporates the most useful insights acquired since the program became operational.